MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-migrate-extensibility-projects-to-visual-studio-2017.md

 ### Option: Use the designer to make changes to the VSIX extension manifest

 Instead of directly editing the manifest XML, you can use the new **Prerequisites** tab in the Manifest Designer to select the prerequisites and the XML will be updated for you.

 >**Note:** The Designer will only allow you to select Components (not Workloads or Packages) that are installed on the current Visual Studio instance.
-If you need to add a prerequisite for a workload or a package, or a component that is not currently installed, edit the manifest XML directly.
+If you need to add a prerequisite for a workload, package, or component that is not currently installed, edit the manifest XML directly.

 * Open source.extension.vsixmanifest [Design] file.
 * Select **Prerequisites** tab and press **New** button.